 So what can we learn from the legal odyssey of Mr. White?
 In some circumstances, shoplifting can indeed incur modest penalties enforced by the civil courts.
 The Bay set out to win $2000 in damages and impose a lifetime injunction.
 What they got after a full trial and appeal was no injunction and a cheque for $300.
 I’m guessing there weren’t too many champagne corks popping over in the legal department at the end of the day.
 Where does that leave the thousands of people each year who receive a demand for a $595 “Settlement Amount”?
 Are Retailers really going to launch Small Claims Court actions against people who, in most cases, have already faced criminal prosecution, in the hopes of recovering fees that would barely cover their courthouse parking costs?
 You do the math.

-With over 30 years of experience, ABPS has premier Toronto Criminal Lawyers who have defended criminal cases of all kinds, from impaired driving / DUI / DWI to criminal code theft to homicide.
-If you need a Toronto Criminal Lawyer, then the criminal law firm of Adler Bytensky Prutschi Shikhman will deliver to you a successful conclusion to your case.
+With over 30 years of experience, BSB Criminal Law Firm has premier criminal lawyers in Toronto who have defended criminal cases of all kinds, from impaired driving / DUI / DWI to criminal code theft to homicide.
+If you need criminal defence, then the criminal law firm of Bytensky Prutschi Shikhman is here to help.